alabou/bcp-006-01/docs/NMOS With H.264.md

 The SDP file at the `manifest_href` MUST comply with the requirements of RFC 6184 in the [Usage in Declarative Session Descriptions](https://datatracker.ietf.org/doc/html/rfc6184#section-8.2.3) mode of operation.
 The SDP Offer/Answer Model described in RFC 6184 is not supported.
 The `fmtp` source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.

-Additionally, in order to provide to a Receiver, through SDP file format-specific parameters, the information provided to an NMOS Controller through REQUIRED Flow attributes, format-specific parameters defined by RFC 6184 are made REQUIRED in the same circumstances that corresponding Flow attributes are made REQUIRED by IS-04 JSON schemas or this specification
+Additionally, the SDP file needs to convey, so far as the defined parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04.

+Therefore:
   - The `profile-level-id` format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
   - The `sprop-parameter-sets` MUST always be included if the Sender `parameter_sets_transport_mode` property is "in-band" or "in-and-out-of-band".

 - [ ] The SDP file at the `manifest_href` MUST comply with the requirements of RFC 7798 in the [Usage in Declarative Session Descriptions](https://www.rfc-editor.org/rfc/rfc7798.html#section-7.2.3) mode of operation.
 The SDP Offer/Answer Model described in RFC 7798 is not supported.
 The `fmtp` source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.
 The `tx-mode` parmeter of the SDP transport file SHALL always be set to SRST (Single RTP Stream Transport).

-- [ ] Additionally, in order to provide to a Receiver, through SDP file format-specific parameters, the information provided to an NMOS Controller through REQUIRED Flow attributes, format-specific parameters defined by RFC 7798 are made REQUIRED in the same circumstances that corresponding Flow attributes are made REQUIRED by IS-04 JSON schemas or this specification
+- [ ] Additionally, the SDP file needs to convey, so far as the defined parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04.

+Therefore:
   - The `profile-id`, `level-id` and `tier-flag`format-specific parameters MUST be included with the correct value unless it corresponds to the default value.
   - The`sprop-vps`, `sprop-sps` and `sprop-pps` MUST always be included if the Sender `parameter_sets_transport_mode` property is "in-band" or "in-and-out-of-band".

 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP file MUST also comply with the provisions of ST 2110-22.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Sender resource apply.